The Muscle Energy Technique (MET) is the name for the type of adjustments I use for my SI joints.

 The purpose of my sharing information about the Muscle Energy Technique is not to encourage you to immediately go and try things out on your own.
 Instead, my goal is to give you an idea of what I personally found helpful, so you have a sense of the treatment options that are out there.

-I haven’t written a ton on MET yet.
-It’s a tough concept to summarize, especially when it’s really something that should be taught in person.
+MET is a tough concept to summarize, especially when it’s really something that should be taught in person.
 However, my goal here to get you started, so you know what you’re looking for.

 What exactly is manual therapy?
 A post I wrote; MET is one type of this larger type of therapy.